WeblateOrg/weblate/docs/admin/continuous.rst

 Each project can have configured push URL and in such case Weblate offers button to push changes to remote repository in web interface.
+Weblate can be also configured to automatically push changes on every commit.

 If you are using SSH to push, you will need to have a key without a passphrase (or use ssh-agent for Django) and the remote server needs to be verified by you